Responsible, systemized operations

 - Sanctions list assessment

 A cornerstone of the compliance system is a comprehensive training concept for employees – as compliance begins with them.
-The GLS Group's Compliance Team is the key consulting and assessment authority for the three-stage concept.
-The compliance concept follows a uniform structure for the GLS Group.
+The GLS Group's Compliance Team is the essential consulting and assessment authority for the three-stage policy.
+The compliance policy follows a uniform structure for the GLS Group.

 The GLS Group has a strict zero-tolerance policy towards bribery and corruption, which all the GLS Group managers see as their responsibility.
-In its anti-bribery guidelines, the GLS Group has set the standards of behavior that apply to every employee and to everyone who performs on behalf of the GLS Group.
+Therefore, the GLS Group has created an anti-bribery guideline that defines the standards of behavior that apply to every employee and representative of the GLS Group.

-GLS Group has implemented a whistleblowing policy/ombudsman system for Anti-Bribery, Corruption, and Sanctions Laws to enable employees, business partners, and third parties to report in confidence any concerns that they have about criminal acts and similar serious offenses.
+The GLS Group has implemented a whistleblowing policy/ombudsman system for Anti-Bribery, Corruption, and Sanctions Laws to enable employees, business partners, and third parties to report any concerns about criminal acts and other severe offenses in confidence.

 60311 Frankfurt am Main